 Short of someone admitting to texting while driving, or a police officer seeing them in the act, it is very difficult to prove that a person was texting at the time of an accident under the current laws.
 That may be changing in Maryland soon, thanks to a bill that would change the approach that law enforcement takes to prove that a suspect was driving distracted.

 The Baltimore Sun explains that, under the proposed law, police officers could request cell phone information from a suspect if they have cause to believe that texting caused an accident.
 They could ask about the driver’s service provider, phone number and even their email account, which would then be used to look at their texting, email and data usage at the time of the accident.

 The Bill Would Also Implement Tougher Penalties For Distracted Driving

 If a person who is texting and driving causes an accident, killing or injuring another driver or pedestrian, they could face 3 years in jail and be fined upwards of $5,000.
 Supporters of the bill point out that distracted driving is just as deadly as drink driving, so it should be treated the same if it causes serious injuries.

 Just like a drink driver is required to submit to a blood test, distracted drivers should be required to give their cell-phone information to police.

 If you have been injured in an accident with a driver who was texting or talking on their cell phone, you may be able to recover compensation for your injuries that could cover medical bills, physical therapy costs and any loss in earning ability.
-To find out if you qualify and to speak to an accident lawyer in Baltimore from the Duboff Law Group, Call Us At 443-912-0002 Today!
+To find out if you qualify and to speak to an accident lawyer in Silver Spring from the Duboff Law Group, Call Us At 443-912-0002 Today!

 The Bill Could Save Lives By Deterring Drivers From Texting And Driving